MinhND2301/Google-Cloud-Professional-Data-Engineer-Study-Edition/README.md

 **Memorize:** `A) Consume the stream of data in Cloud Dataflow using Kafka IO.
 Set a sliding time window of 1 hour every 5 minutes.
 Compute the average when the window closes, and send an alert if the average is less than 4000 messages.`

-**Quick reason:** Consume the stream of data in Cloud Dataflow using Kafka IO.
-Set a sliding time window of 1 hour every 5 minutes.
-Compute the average when the window closes, and send...

 <details>
 <summary>Full explanation</summary>